victormln/alias/README.md

 source ~/.bashrc   # or source ~/.zshrc
 ```

-The install script creates required default configs and adds the following line to your .bashrc or .zshrc:
+The install script adds the following line to your .bashrc or .zshrc:

 ```shell
 alias malias="~/.alias/alias.sh"